NASA-DEVELOP/dnppy/README.md

 1. Python 2.7
 2. `arcpy`  (see ESRI's ArcMap software)

-At present, the following dependencies are automatically installed with the setup file in the pre-existing ArcGIS python directory. `GDAL` is among them, and `dnppy` functions will become increasingly `GDAL` dependent in the future.
+At present, the following dependencies are automatically installed with the setup file in the pre-existing ArcGIS python directory.

 3. `pip`
 4. `wheel`
 5. `requests`
 5. `gdal`

+The version of `GDAL` that is installed on setup is version 1.11.1 for python 2.7.
+The 32 bit version is installed unless the user has the 64 bit background geoprocessing packages installed, in which case the 64 bit GDAL is installed.

+GDAL‑1.11.2‑cp27‑none‑win32.whl
+GDAL‑1.11.2‑cp27‑none‑win_amd64.whl